-METALS-Strengthening dollar curbs Copper rebound
+METALS-Strengthening dollar curbs copper rebound

 By Peter Hobson

-LONDON, Jan 10 (Reuters) - Copper was set for close to a 1% weekly gain on Friday as fears of conflict in the Middle East diminished and exchange inventories continued to dwindle, though prices were kept in check by a stronger dollar.
+LONDON, Jan 10 (Reuters) - Copper was close to a 1% weekly gain on Friday as fears of conflict in the Middle East diminished and exchange inventories continued to dwindle, though prices were kept in check by a stronger dollar.

-Benchmark copper on the London Metal Exchange (LME) was up $2 at $6,182 a tonne by 1152 GMT for a 0.9% rise this week.
+Benchmark copper on the London Metal Exchange (LME) went untraded in official rings, but was bid at $6,179 a tonne, flat on the day and up 0.8% this week.
 It had dropped 1.4% the previous week after a U.S. air strike killed an Iranian commander and Iran threatened revenge.

 “After the Iran issue calmed down, investors’ risk appetite returned to copper,” said ING analyst Wenyu Yao.
 “Inventory has been drawn down, supporting prices, but the upside momentum is weakened by a strengthening dollar.”

-The dollar is up 0.7% against a basket of major currencies this week, making metals priced in the greenback more expensive for buyers with other currencies and potentially weakening demand.
+The dollar is up 0.7% this week against a basket of major currencies, making metals priced in the greenback more expensive for buyers with other currencies and potentially weakening demand.

 EQUITIES MARKETS: Global shares set record highs on Friday as investors cheered an apparent de-escalation in U.S.-Iran tensions and looked instead to prospects of improved economic growth.

-YUAN: The U.S. dollar is likely to remain strong this year, while China’s currency will weaken slightly, Reuters polling of FX strategists found.
-China is the biggest consumer of metals.
+YUAN: The U.S. dollar is likely to remain strong this year, Reuters polling of FX strategists found.

-TRADE: U.S. President Donald Trump, who last month announced that a Phase 1 trade deal with China would be signed on Jan.
-15, said on Thursday that the agreement could be signed “shortly thereafter”.
+TRADE: U.S. President Donald Trump said on Thursday a phase one trade deal with China could be signed shortly after Jan.
+15.

-PAYROLLS: U.S. job growth is likely to have slowed in December, but the pace of hiring probably remains sufficient to continue the longest economic expansion in history despite a deepening downturn in manufacturing.
+PAYROLLS: U.S. job growth is likely to have slowed in December, but the pace of hiring probably remains sufficient to continue the longest economic expansion in history, despite a deepening downturn in manufacturing.

-FEDERAL RESERVE: Officials from the U.S. central bank said the economy may have weathered the worst, with risks beginning to ease and businesses adjusting to a new trade environment.
+FEDERAL RESERVE: Officials from the U.S. central bank said the economy may have weathered the worst.

 JAPAN: Core machinery orders in Japan are likely to have risen in November after four months of decline, a Reuters poll showed.